 The unusual ‘BriTon Leap’ name comes from founders Brian and Tonya, who took a Leap of Faith in starting the company back in 1998.

-We make products used by many companies including: Baby Lock USA, Designer’s Gallery, Adorable Ideas, Vikant Embroidery, Melco USA, Dakota Collectibles, Generations, other “Big Names” that don’t want you to know.
+We make products used by many companies including: Baby Lock USA, Designer’s Gallery, Adorable Ideas, Vikant Embroidery, Melco USA, Dakota Collectibles, Generations, and others.

-The first product, HUSKeeper was a shareware product for embroiderers to view and convert HUS files for their Husqvarna Viking machines.
-At the time, Brian and Tonya were sewing machine retailers with a very active sewing store in Albuquerque, New Mexico.
+The first embroidery product, HUSKeeper, was a shareware product for embroiderers to view and convert HUS files for their Husqvarna Viking machines.
+At the time, Brian and Tonya were Viking sewing machine retailers with a very active customer base.

 In 1990, Brian and John bought a sewing machine store in Reno, NV.
-The customers began teaching them how to sew, which when coupled with the experienced product developers skills, launched a contract sewing and product development company.
+The customers began teaching them how to sew, which, when coupled with the experienced product developers skills, launched a contract sewing and product development company.
 Clients quickly grew in numbers.
 Soon we were making products used in Fortune 500 companies, designing patterns, grading patterns, laying up fabric 10″ thick and 20′ long, and working all odd hours making stuff with nearly 20 commercial sewers.
-Eventually though, newlyweds Brian and Tonya got some offers and decided to try out New Mexico for a while.
+Eventually though, Brian and Tonya got some offers and decided to try out New Mexico for a while.
 It worked out great.
-Today they split their time, albeit unevenly, between New Mexico and Washington State.
+Today they split their time, albeit unevenly, between New Mexico and the Pacific Northwest.

 Thanks for reading.
 Enjoy our products!